labgrid-project/labgrid/doc/getting_started.rst

             login_prompt: ' login: '
             username: 'root'

+For, now it is sufficient to know that labgrid tries to "bind" appropriate drivers and resources to each other automatically if possible.
+The ``ShellDriver`` will use the ``SerialDriver`` to connect to the ``RawSerialPort`` resource.
+If an automatic binding is not possible due to ambiguity, the bindings can also be specified explicitly.

-More information about the environment configuration file can be found :ref:`here <environment-configuration>`.
+More information about this and the environment configuration file in general can be found :ref:`here <environment-configuration>`.

 You can check which device name gets assigned to your USB-Serial converter by unplugging the converter, running ``dmesg -w`` and plugging it back in.
 Boot up